Crotona Parkway Malls

 These malls are named after Crotona Park, the largest park in the southern portion of the Bronx, and the sixth largest park in the borough.
 The City of New York acquired the property for Crotona Park from Andrew Bathgate as part of the consolidation of the Bronx park system in 1888.
 Even before the City acquired the land, the Bathgate family allowed the public to picnic by their lake (now called Indian Lake).
 The park was to be named after the Bathgates until a Parks engineer had a spat with the family and instead named it Crotona, after Croton, a Greek colony known for its athletes.
 The name proved prescient, as the parks’ athletic facilities have played host to many future athletes, including baseball great Hank Greenberg.
 Croton is also the name of the old New York City aqueduct.

-Although known as the Crotona Parkway Malls, these malls are actually located between Crotona Parkway and Southern Boulevard.
-The land for Crotona Parkway was acquired by the city in 1888 to build a road connecting Crotona Park and Bronx Park, running to the east of Southern Boulevard.
-The parkway opened in 1910, replacing an unpaved road known as Penfold Street.
-On the east side of the malls is Southern Boulevard which was created as a grand throroughfare in the 1870s.
-It was designed to extend north from East 133rd Street and Third Avenue and to run alongside Crotona and Bronx Parks to its terminus, the New York Botanical Garden.
-It now becomes Dr. Theodore Kazimiroff Boulevard at that point.
+The Crotona Malls was designed to follow Crotona Parkway for nine blocks between Crotona Park and Bronx Park.
+The parkway opened in 1910, replacing an earlier unpaved road known as Penfold Street.
+On the east side of the malls is Southern Boulevard which was created as a grand thoroughfare in the 1870s and designed to extend north from East 133rd Street and Third Avenue to its terminus at the New York Botanical Garden.